bbnss/YouRecap/README.md

 # YouTube Video Summarizer

-Summarize YouTube videos in blocks by theme.
-Create the right prompt based on your topic, and using the OpenAI API you can easily have a summary of the videos every day in your email.
+Summarize YouTube videos by theme.
+Create the appropriate prompt based on your topic, and using the OpenAI API, you can easily receive a daily summary of the videos in your email

 ## Description